CN-TU/py_CCgen/ccgen/docs/techniques.md

 ####- TCP/UDP source port (#6)

 In [[12]](#references) Gimbi et al. present different ways of using the *Source Port* field of the TCP or UDO datagrams to convey ASCII symbols.
 The method implemented in **techniques/srcport.py** is a simplification that directly maps port numbers with binary encoding of ASCII symbols.
 The mapping requires a "poff" parameter that accounts for an offset to avoid low-range source ports.
 Note that, to ensure a correct cc communication, the flowkey must be ideally a 3tuple (*srcIP, dstIP, protocol*), where the protocol is TCP or UDP.
 The original, base method proposed in [[12]](#references) appears among the [derivative](#derivative).
+Note that for this technique to work properly the configured flowkey must be 3tuple (*srcIP, dstIP, Protocol*), ensuring that the protocol used is TCP or UDP (*tcp*, *udp*, or *tcp/udp* options in the *const* field when using the *ccGen-wrapper*).

 - Mapping: *MappingFiles/mapping_8bits_off1k.csv*
 - Parameters: "poff" (value offset)